 - Hook the water lines back up.

-- Install a new refrigerator filter (please do not reinstall the old one), and turn the water supply back on.
+- Please install a new refrigerator filter (do not reinstall the old one) and turn the water supply back on.

-- Run a few glasses of water through the water dispenser to eliminate any residual vinegar.
+- Run a few glasses of water through the dispenser to eliminate residual vinegar.
 If applicable, dispose of the first few batches of ice.

 Katie says